 Characteristics of Business-Laptops

-1. Ordinary and standard specifications.
-There’s no wow factor.
+1. Basic specifications.
+No wow factor.

 2. Great build quality.